In Vivo Longevity Platform

 InVivo Biosystems Multi-dimensional Functional Analysis: data modeling for an analysis to measure the 2 most impactful measurements: mobility and morphology.

-The in-vivo longevity platform is an effective approach to test the effects of a compound on lifespan, healthspan, and transcriptional changes related to aging.
+Our In-Vivo Longevity Platform is an effective approach to test the effects of a compound on lifespan, healthspan, and transcriptional changes related to aging.
 Our 3-step approach provides insights into the mechanism of action for lifespan and healthspan.

-- Step I: Conduct a dose and toxicity assessment of the compound to determine whether a full longevity experiment is feasible and at what dosage.
+Conduct a dose and toxicity assessment of the compound to determine whether a full longevity experiment is feasible and at what dosage.
 (Fig. 1)

-- Step II: Measure the lifespan and vitality extending effects of the compound by monitoring the adult animal’s survival, morphology and movement.
+Measure the lifespan and vitality extending effects of the compound by monitoring the adult animal’s survival, morphology and movement.
 The healthspan metrics are extracted from the same dataset as the lifespan readings.

 Assessing the eligibility of 2 promising compounds.
 (A) Compound A increases lifespan (orange) compared to untreated control.
 (B) In addition, exposure to compound A triggers a considerable improvement of healthspan, with 20-day old worms exposed to compound A exhibiting an overall activity level similar to untreated worms (grey) that are only 12-day old.
 Unlike control populations, worms exposed to compound A do not exhibits complete loss of activity prior to death.
 (C) Compound B also shows a strong longevity effect (purple), but (D) triggers a sharp, early decline in healthspan leading to a complete loss of locomotion by Day 23.